mariaher07/ATS-TFG/README.md

 Instructions for executing:

-- Loading dataset and preprocessing with nltk: load_preprocess_arxiv.ipynb, load_preprocess_arxiv.ipynb
+- Loading dataset and preprocessing with nltk: "load_preprocess_arxiv.ipynb", "load_preprocess_arxiv.ipynb".

   This is done using Google Colab; in "data_path" and "results_path" add the paths needed.